본문 바로가기

 Reshaping the Network with GCS and LIG Home & Meal

-The prediction that the entry of Ourhome into Hanwha Group would reshape the contract food service market has proven inaccurate.
-Instead of opening up the volume of meals previously handled by Ourhome for the broader LG family to large external companies, LG affiliates are filling the gap themselves by utilizing their own food service subsidiaries.
+The prediction that the acquisition of Ourhome by Hanwha Group would reshape the contract foodservice market has proven inaccurate.
+Instead of opening up the foodservice volume previously handled by Ourhome to large external companies, the LG-affiliated conglomerates are filling the gap by relying on their own in-house foodservice subsidiaries.

-LIG Home & Meal is the food service subsidiary of LIG Group, operating both group catering and restaurant/retail businesses.
-Its food service business focuses on offices, production facilities, training centers, and public institutions.
+LIG Home&Meal is the foodservice subsidiary of LIG Group, operating both group catering and restaurant/retail businesses.
+Its foodservice business focuses on offices, production facilities, training centers, and public institutions.
 It also engages in food material distribution, home meal replacement (HMR), and F&B businesses such as Hanwadam and Woodaum.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.